 “That is right.”
 Hemi paused for a second before continuing.
 “I would like to also point out that this plan has a better chance of succeeding if you put Cassandra on sonar again.”

-“No fucking way Hemi.
-I’ll grant you that she has learned fast enough to be perfectly capable of doing the sittin’ sonar watch job I hired her for—I was the first to see her fuckin’ potential you know—but in this situation where we live or die depending on what the sonar operator hears… nope.
+“No fucking way, Hemi.
+I’ll grant you that she has learned fast enough to be perfectly capable of doing the sittin’ sonar watch job I hired her for—I was the first to see her fuckin’ potential, you know—but in this situation where we live or die, depending on what the sonar operator hears . . . nope.
 That little fucking shit stays in her rack.”

 “Have you not noticed that with me on the Gnat you are down yet another crew member?
-You are running a full-sized 100 meter cargo sub with a crew of four—and that is including Cassandra.
-During the wars, a boat the size of the Prospect would have had a crew of 70.”
+You are running a full-sized hundred-meter cargo sub with a crew of four—and that is including Cassandra.
+During the wars, a boat the size of the Prospect would have had a crew of seventy.”